Digital POWRR Institutes Personnel

-Matt Ransom (Case Study Instructor – Naperville Institute)
+Matt Ransom (Case Study Instructor – #5 Washington, D.C.
+Institute)

 Matt Ransom is the Digital Assets and Electronic Records Manager at Appalachian State University Libraries.
 A member of the Digital Scholarship and Initiatives team, he collaborates with Special Collections, University Archives, faculty, students and regional partners to manage the ingest and long term preservation of digitized and born digital assets, electronic records and project generated data.
 He oversees online repository content and is active in application management and project related website development.
 He previously worked with university records management and audiovisual archives.
 Matt has a Master of Library and Information Studies from the University of North Carolina at Greensboro, a Master of Music from Appalachian State University, a Bachelor of Music from the University of North Carolina School of the Arts and is a certified Digital Archives Specialist (SAA).